I Like Accounting

 Usually people commit fraud to make their businesses look more efficient than they are.
 They do this by making it reducing the amount of inventory that they claim to have used to make the profit they did in that quarter.

-Question Michael Lopez, owner of Harvey Co., is worried that his reported inventory levels might be wrong, so he hired some expensive auditors to find out what really happened.
+Daniel Smith, owner of David Co., is worried that his reported inventory levels might be wrong, so he hired some expensive auditors to find out what really happened.

 What does this mean for the cost of goods sold (COGS) and net income values?